austinjherman/mind-manifesting-counseling/src/pages/index.md

 I often tell clients finding a therapist is like shopping for new clothes.
 You rarely buy the first pair of pants you try on.
 I want you to feel comfortable in the therapeutic process.
 I am open to having a conversation prior to intake to see if I will be a good fit.

 I provide the unique service of offering therapy in your home.
-I only provide in-home therapy.